Andy Davies (referee)

-Andy Davies is an English football referee from Hampshire, known for being the only referee in the EFL who formally played for a football team.
+Andy Davies is an English former football referee from Hampshire, known for being the only referee in the EFL who formally played for a football team.

 Career

 Davies began his career as a professional footballer, and had spells at Gillingham, Portsmouth and Yeovil Town.
 However, at age 28 he was forced to retire due to injury.

 His career as a referee began in the 2004–05 season, and he quickly advanced through the levels, before being promoted to the Football League as a referee in the 2012–13 season.
 He has since refereed over 200 games for the EFL.

 For the start of the 2016–17 season, Davies was included as a Select Group 2 referee, which sees him primarily referee in the Championship, for which he has refereed over 80 games.

 Matches

 Davies refereed the National League Play-Off Semi-Final between Mansfield Town and York City on 7 May 2012 which ended 0–1 (after extra time).
 He also refereed an international friendly between England U20 and Mexico U20, which ended 4:2 on penalties.